-Likewise, for mathematics, beginning in Grade 9, students are placed in one of two courses: 'Applied Mathematics' or 'Pure Mathematics.'
-Both of these courses are two-year courses, meaning a student takes the same course for both Grade 9 and 10.
-Within each course, the topics are 'integrated' in approach, meaning students cover topics from all five math areas: operations/algebra, real and complex number systems (functions), geometry/trigonometry, statistics/probability and calculus.
-The Applied Math course has more of a focus on 'real and complex numbers' (functions) and 'statistics/probability.'
-The Pure Math course has more of a focus on 'geometry/trigonometry' and 'calculus.'
+Beginning in Grade 9, students are placed in one of two courses: 'Applied Mathematics' or 'Pure Mathematics.'
+Both of these courses are two-year courses (Grade 9 & 10) Students cover topics from all five math areas: operations/algebra, real and complex number systems (functions), geometry/trigonometry, statistics/probability and calculus.
+The Applied Math course has more of a focus on real and complex numbers (functions) and statistics/probability.
+The Pure Math course has more of a focus on geometry/trigonometry and calculus.

 For mathematics, students and parents will be led through a course selection process by Stamford's academic team at the end of Grade 8.
-They are placed according to a number of factors including: career aspirations, university studies plans, personal interest, ability to access course as evidenced by Stamford progress reports, and feedback from teachers.
+They are placed according to a number of factors including: career aspirations, university studies plans, personal interest, ability to access courses as evidenced by Stamford progress reports, and feedback from teachers.